andywan40/password-vault-next/README.md

-# Welcome to my personal website!
+# Frontend portion of the password vault website

-Built using Next.js, Tailwind css, Node.js and Express.js.
+Built using Next.js, Tailwind css and Material UI.